madri308/NewsletterApp/README.md

 ]
 ```

-### How the app access Outlook without credentixals
+### How the app access Outlook without credentials

 We use a library called appscript, you can check the things you can do with it by opening the Script Editor -> File -> Open Dictionary and selecting any application